furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

 This package offers a curated list of technical analysis indicators and timeseries calculations implemented in cython.
-The library is built around `numpy` arrays with wrappers for `pandas` and `polars` dataframes and series.
+The library is built around `numpy` arrays, and comes with wrappers for `pandas` and `polars` dataframes and series.

 > **Warning**